opensource111111/tekken-8-mod-manager/README.md

 ## Description
-A mod manager Inspired by [CCDTreborn's 8 Mod On / Off Switch (Version 2)](https://tekkenmods.com/mod/3312/tekken-8-mod-on-off-switch-version-2) to your mod turn on / off with a switch.
+A mod manager inspired by [CCDTreborn's 8 Mod On / Off Switch (Version 2)](https://tekkenmods.com/mod/3312/tekken-8-mod-on-off-switch-version-2) to your mod turn on / off with a switch.